isl-org/OpenBot/android/app/ContributionGuide.md

 private void handlePhoneControllerEvents()
 ```

- to process phone controller, and  game controller key actions, and pass the processed String data to
+ to process game controller, and  phone controller key actions, and pass the processed String data to
 `protected abstract void processControllerKeyData(String data)` which is exposed to inheriting classes, which can be used to update the UI accordingly.

-### `CameraFragment.java`
+## `CameraFragment.java`

 This class uses CameraX API to enable camera preview in the app.
 It extends the functionality of `ControlsFragment.java` to support robot connection and integration by default.